-A 'restoration' natural burial ground is a dedicated natural burial place, established on land that has been cleared or is in need of environmental restoration.
-Importantly, the fees charged for burial in a restoration natural burial ground are used to fund further land-scape scale, restoration programs at other environmentally significant locations.
+A restoration burial ground is a dedicated natural burial place, established on land that has been cleared or is in need of environmental restoration.
+Importantly, the fees charged for burial in a restoration burial ground are used to fund further land-scape scale, restoration programs at other environmentally significant locations.

-Restoring the environment is a core value for Earth Funerals, so ideally, we’re looking to establish natural burial grounds on exhausted farm or grazing land reasonably close to the population centres.
+Restoring the environment is a core value for Earth Funerals Project, so ideally, we’re looking to establish restoration burial grounds on exhausted farm or grazing land reasonably close to the population centres.
 In the beginning, after mapping all the grave sites, about one-third of the land is revegetated to create boundary buffer zones and smaller burial groves.
-During its active phase (when burials are occurring) the natural burial ground will resemble a grassy native park land.
+During its active phase (when burials are occurring) the restoration burial ground will resemble a grassy native park land.
 As sections of the site are used, additional ‘in-planting’ of trees, shrubs and grasses will transform the area into a lightly wooded parkland.

 When all the grave sites in the burial ground have been used, the whole area will be preserved as a native vegetation site and memorial forest, resembling national and state park areas.